Why is this important?

 Any money claim must be issued at the County Court Money Claims Centre.
 Other cases can be issued in the local county court.

 You should keep an extra copy for your own records.
 You must also take or send the court fee.
 The fee depends on the amount of money claimed.
-You can find out how much the fee is from the HM Courts and Tribunals Service website at www.hmcourts-service.gov.uk.
+You can find out how much the fee is from HM Courts and Tribunals Service service at www.justice.gov.uk

-You can ask the court to tell you how to apply for a reduction or waiver of the fees or you can get more information and the exemption form from HM Courts and Tribunals Service website at www.hmcourts-service.gov.uk.
+You can ask the court to tell you how to apply for a fee remission or you can get more information and the exemption form from HM Courts and Tribunals Service service at www.justice.gov.uk.

 The court will stamp the claim form and in most cases serve it on the defendant.
 It will give you a notice of issue, a document with the case number on it.